evolbeginner/bs_inBV/README.md

 # Notes #
 1. With `--run_mcmctree`, MCMCTree will be run directly after generating in.BV.
 In case you want only the file in.BV based on your specified model say LG+G+C60, please do not use `--run_mcmctree`.
-2. Without `--pmsf` IQ-Tree is much slower because it is the traditional Cxx model that will be applied to IQ-Tree.
+2. Without `--pmsf` IQ-Tree is much slower because it is the traditional Cxx model that will be applied in IQ-Tree.

 # How to cite
 You may also need to cite corresponding papers for the use of PAML and IQ-Tree.